 Why My Blog Is Important

-This negative feedback also reinforced to me the importance of my speaking to (and for) my audience.
+This negative feedback also reinforced to me the importance of speaking to (and for) my audience.

-A beginning runner who encountered a runner with the attitude of the commenter (or at least the attitude I’m projecting onto her) could easily be intimidated by the expectations she laid out.
+The expectations this commenter laid out (or at least the expectations I’m projecting onto her) could easily intimidate beginning runners.
 Few could live up to the vision she has for what ‘runners’ are or should be.

 That beginning runner may hear that, get discouraged, and give up on running.